-Your digestive system has its own rhythm.
+Your digestive system has its own rhythm and muscle contractions.
 Whether you realize it or not, at home, you have a regular bath time schedule.
 While on vacation, plan for bathroom breaks that match that routine.
 If you cannot keep to a schedule, make sure to use the bathroom whenever your body tells you to go.
-If you ignore the urge to go, your body will store and harden the stool, adding to your constipation.
+If you ignore the urge to go, your body will store and create hard stool, adding to your constipation.11

 Use laxatives wisely

 If home treatment is unsuccessful, laxative and stool softener options can offer welcome relief for travel constipation.
 Doctors agree taking laxatives is safe when they are taken occasionally, but consult with your doctor to ensure laxatives are safe for you.